All international, directory assistance (e.g.,1411), and operator service calls require authorization codes.

 Telephone authorization codes help control and assess chargeable calling.

 As per university policy, IU phones and fax machines should be used only for university business.
 Due to the tax-exempt status of Indiana University, personal calls cannot be charged to to the University.
 To place a personal calls that would require the use of an authorization code, please use your own personal mobile equipment.

 The UITS Northwest Support Center (981-H-E-L-P or 981-4357) documents and dispatches requests for technology assistance, including UniCom services.
 Help desk authorization code documentation assures accuracy, security, and prompt attention.

 After dialing a number that requires an authorization code, you will hear a slight interruption and then a second dial tone.
 As soon as you hear the second dial tone, start entering your confidential seven-digit code.
-Failing to enter an authorized seven digit code during the second dial tone triggers a disconnect.
+Failing to enter an authorized seven digit code during the second dial tone triggers a disconnect message.

 Yes.
 Your IU Northwest telephone authorization will work on all other IU campuses.

 You may use your authorization code on any campus UniCom office phone.
 Wall-mounted campus phones near exits and stair wells are only for on campus extensions and emergencies.
 Just dial the 4-digit extension or the LOCAL 10-digit number.
 All other calls require an authorization code.

 Telephone authorization codes are assigned to individuals.
 IUN account managers determine staff assignments and department policy as to who may be assigned an authorization code.
 Telephone authorization codes may not be shared.